-EV-REDI relies on high-resolution data from publicly available sources to assemble state-specific information on the historical adoption of EVs and develop trajectories of future EV deployment.
+EV-REDI relies on high-resolution data from publicly available sources to assemble state- and province-specific information on the historical adoption of EVs and develop trajectories of future EV deployment.
 EV-REDI can integrate with electric sector dispatch models to inform capacity expansion and hourly dispatch, such as Synapse’s M-SEM (which can be used to develop a comprehensive picture of future emissions across all energy sectors), or AVERT (an official EPA tool developed by Synapse) to examine high-resolution CO2 and criteria pollutant emission impacts on the electricity grid.

 EV-REDI allows us to apply a technology adoption curve to existing historical trends to understand the impacts of EVs if current trends in adoption are sustained over time.
 Alternatively, EV-REDI can be used to analyze specified future levels of electric vehicle sales in absolute terms or in percentage terms, or set the total number of EVs (stock) in absolute terms or percentage terms.
 Under either approach, EV-REDI then quantifies both conventional and electric light-duty vehicle (LDV) sales and stock, and the resultant impacts on electricity sales, tailpipe emissions, gasoline consumption, and other metrics through 2050 (see Figure 1 for a comparison of EV sales projections from EV-REDI, relative to projections from several other organizations).
 For every state, EV-REDI accounts for: